gnois/luaty/README.md

   * duplicate keys in table constructor

 An optional type checker can be enabled to check consistent usage of variables.
-It will try to infer a limited subset of Lua, and is probably wrong in non trivial cases.
+It will try to infer a limited subset of Lua, but is probably wrong in non trivial cases for now.
+Improving the type checker is a work in progress.
-Lua code will be generated regardless of warning by the static analyzer.
+Lua code will be generated regardless of warning by the type checker.

 ```
 a = 1                     -- undeclared identifier a